thumperL/DB-Exporter/README.md

 This script was built to export database for PHP-back sites to export the data into excel spreadsheet.

-~~This script used 'PHPExcel' (https://github.com/PHPOffice/PHPExcel).~~The script is now using 'PHP Spreadsheet', and has been tested with PHP v8.0.
+The script is now using 'PHP Spreadsheet', and has been tested with PHP v8.0.

 The problem I was facing was that I need to export a few DBs into excel spreadsheet, and each of them has around 60gbs and around 30 tables.
 Normal db dumps with GUIs to CSVs just won't work.